itpastorn/programmering-1-med-js/javascript-quirks.markdown

    * and today (proxies, weak maps, byte array, etc)
  * The scratchpad `Shift + F4` is an awesome tool for teaching

-## Tip: Keep the Error Console visible ##
+## Tip: Keep the Console visible ##

-In Firefox or Opera this is a separate Window.
-Keep it open all the time while testing new scripts.
+Errors will be logged in it and you may test small snippets of code there.

 ## Teaching tip ##